PairUni: Pairwise Training for Unified Multimodal Language Models: Introduction

 \section{Introduction}

-Unified vision–language models (UVLMs) have demonstrated strong performance in both multimodal understanding and image generation across a variety of recent systems and backbones \cite{lu2024ovis,chen2025blip3,deng2025bagel,lumina-dimoo}.
-However, as evaluation steadily shifts toward complex, multi-step reasoning—covering mathematics, science, and multi-hop visual question answering—the goal of training a single system that balances these two capabilities under a unified learning paradigm remains non-trivial \cite{li2023evaluating,chen2024we,lu2023mathvista,yue2024mmmu}.
-This challenge is particularly acute when using reinforcement learning (RL), since understanding and generation are supervised with heterogeneous objectives and data formats, making the optimization process highly sensitive to data batching and cross-task credit assignment.
+UVLMs have demonstrated strong performance in both multimodal understanding and image generation tasks with different architectures~\cite{lu2024ovis,chen2025blip3,deng2025bagel,lumina-dimoo}.
+However, as evaluation protocols increasingly emphasize complex, multi-step reasoning—spanning mathematics, the natural sciences, and multi-hop visual question answering—the objective of training a single system that simultaneously balances these capabilities within a unified learning paradigm remains highly challenging~\cite{li2023evaluating,chen2024we,lu2023mathvista}.
+This challenge is particularly acute during reinforcement learning (RL) stages, since understanding and generation are supervised with heterogeneous objectives and data formats, making the optimization process highly sensitive to data batching and cross-task credit assignment.

-This fundamental disparity has largely led to siloed advancements.
+This fundamental disparity has largely led to various advancements.
 For instance, text-to-image RL has focused on improving object controllability and prompt adherence \cite{jiang2025t2i,pan2025unlockingahamomentsreinforcement}, while visual reasoning improvements have separately targeted accuracy on benchmarks for math or science.
-Consequently, attempts at unified RL encounter significant practical obstacles: (i) task interference during joint optimization, where gains on one objective cause regressions on the other~\cite{jiang2025coreinforcementlearningunifiedmultimodal}; (ii) a broad and diverse understanding task space (e.g., math, charts, OCR) that resists a single reward design; and (iii) limited guidance on how to select and align data for unified RL at scale, constraining both stability and ceiling performance~\cite{hong2025reinforcing}.
+Consequently, attempts at unified RL encounter significant practical obstacles: (i) task interference during joint optimization, where gains on one objective cause regressions on the other \cite{jiang2025coreinforcementlearningunifiedmultimodal}; (ii) a broad and diverse understanding task space (e.g., math, charts, OCR) that resists a single reward design; and (iii) limited guidance on how to select and align data for unified RL at scale, constraining both stability and ceiling performance \cite{hong2025reinforcing}.